srinathm26/first/1_Requirements/README.md

 Where: This is used by the user in day to day life where they need store and manage their contact.

-How: This is fulfilled in very simple manner here as user need to enter his details like name other dtails of individual.
+How: This is fulfilled in very simple manner here as user need to enter his details like name other details of individual.

 SWOT analysis: